Skip to content

 🙏When Your Child Struggles with Lying

-• Don't overreact (creates fear = more lying): If you explode every time they confess, they'll STOP confessing.
+• Don't overreact (creates fear equals more lying): If you explode every time they confess, they'll STOP confessing.
 Stay calm.
 Address sin seriously, but without rage.
-Anger = shuts down honesty.
+Anger shuts down honesty.

-• Identify the ROOT: Ask: "Why did you lie?
-What were you afraid of?"
-Address underlying fear, shame, or motivation.
-Lying = symptom.
-Treat the disease (fear, pride, people-pleasing), not just symptom.
+• Identify the ROOT: Ask: 'Why did you lie?
+What were you afraid of?'
+Address the underlying fear, shame, or motivation.
+Lying is a symptom.
+Treat the disease (fear, pride, people-pleasing), not just the symptom.

 • Rebuild trust incrementally: After lying, trust is broken.
-Say: "Trust is rebuilt through CONSISTENT honesty over TIME.
-I need to see you telling the truth—even when it's hard—before I can fully trust you again."
-Give opportunity to prove change.
+Say: 'Trust is rebuilt through CONSISTENT honesty over TIME.
+I need to see you telling the truth, even when it's hard, before I can fully trust you again.'
+Give an opportunity to prove change.

-• Point to the gospel: Remind: "We ALL sin and lie (Romans 3:23).
+• Point to the gospel: Remind them: 'We ALL sin and lie (Romans 3:23).
 That's why we need Jesus.
-He died to forgive our sins—including lying.
-Confess to God, receive forgiveness, and CHANGE (1 John 1:9)."
-Gospel = foundation for repentance.
+He died to forgive our sins, including lying.
+Confess to God, receive forgiveness, and CHANGE (1 John 1:9).'
+The gospel is the foundation for repentance.

 • Celebrate progress: When they tell the truth (especially when it costs them), CELEBRATE.
-"I know that was hard.
+'I know that was hard.
 Thank you for being honest.
 That's integrity.
-I'm proud of you."
-Positive reinforcement = powerful.
+I'm proud of you.'
+Positive reinforcement is powerful.

 "Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much."